-Sarah’s academic books address a range of topics and draw on diverse research methods.
+Sarah’s academic books address a range of topics and draw on multiple research methods.
 Despite this diversity, they all reflect several commitments also evident in her teaching and community projects.
-Grounded in collaborative knowledge-making, her scholarship builds connections between cultural resources from the liberal arts—including archives from the past—and important social issues of today.
+She grounds her work in collaborative knowledge-making; her scholarship builds connections between cultural resources from the liberal arts (including archives from the past) and important social issues of today.

 Bridging Cultures: International Women Faculty Transforming the US Academy brings together the diverse voices and multi-faceted experiences of international faculty women seeking to find a productive space in US universities.
 Blending personal memoirs with academic analysis shaped by their diverse disciplinary affiliations, women teacher-scholars describe challenges they have faced in adapting to American higher education settings.
 Response essays—including several by male academics—broaden the conversation and invite readers to situate the authors’ stories in broader contexts of intercultural learning.
 Excerpts from this book can be accessed via the open-access Journal of Transnational American Studies.